Partth101/RadicalX-Gemini_Explorer/README.md

 Features:

- • Chat interface for conversation with ReX
+ • Chat interface for conversation with ReX<br>
- • User name personalization
+ • User name personalization<br>
- • Persistent chat history across sessions
+ • Persistent chat history across sessions<br>
- • Emoji support (for potentially more interactive experiences)
+ • Emoji support (for potentially more interactive experiences)<br>

 Requirements:
- • Python 3.x
+ • Python 3.x<br>
- • vertexai package (refer to installation instructions below)
+ • vertexai package (refer to installation instructions below)<br>
- • streamlit package (refer to installation instructions below)
+ • streamlit package (refer to installation instructions below)<br>

 Installation:
- • Install required packages:
+ • Install required packages:<br>
- • Bash
+ • Bash<br>
- • pip install vertexai streamlit
+ • pip install vertexai streamlit<br>
- • Use code with caution.
+ • Use code with caution.<br>
- • Set up Vertex AI project:
+ • Set up Vertex AI project:<br>
- • Create a Vertex AI project on Google Cloud Platform (GCP).
+ • Create a Vertex AI project on Google Cloud Platform (GCP).<br>
- • Install the Vertex AI SDK following the official guide: https://cloud.google.com/python/docs/reference/aiplatform/latest
+ • Install the Vertex AI SDK following the official guide: https://cloud.google.com/python/docs/reference/aiplatform/latest<br>
- • Set the project variable in the code at the top to your Vertex AI project ID.
+ • Set the project variable in the code at the top to your Vertex AI project ID.<br>

 Usage:
- • Run the application:
+ • Run the application:<br>
- • Bash
+ • Bash<br>
- • streamlit run app.py
+ • streamlit run app.py<br>
- • Use code with caution.
+ • Use code with caution.<br>
- • Enter your name: Type your name in the text input field and press Enter.
+ • Enter your name: Type your name in the text input field and press Enter.<br>
  • Start chatting: Ask ReX questions or provide prompts in the chat input field.
-ReX will respond with its output, personalized with your name.
+ReX will respond with its output, personalized with your name.<br>

 Additional Notes: